Top

 The Dangers of Going "Cold Turkey"

 It is not recommended to quit fentanyl “cold turkey” due to the risk of experiencing severe withdrawal symptoms.
-Quitting fentanyl abruptly can lead to intense physical and psychological withdrawal symptoms such as nausea, vomiting, diarrhea, body aches, chills/sweats, insomnia, depression or anxiety, cravings for more opioids, and increased sensitivity to pain.
-These symptoms can be dangerous and even life-threatening if not managed properly.
+Quitting fentanyl abruptly can lead to intense physical and psychological withdrawal symptoms such as nausea, vomiting, diarrhea, body aches, chills and sweats, insomnia, depression or anxiety, cravings for more opioids, and increased sensitivity to pain.
+These symptoms can be dangerous and even life-threatening if they are not managed properly.
 Even if someone manages to “quit” fentanyl cold turkey, they are likely to eventually relapse if additional treatment is not sought.
 As such, it is important for those struggling with opioid addiction to seek professional help so they can receive appropriate treatment and support as they work toward recovery.

 Frequently Asked Questions